DevExpress-Examples/asp-net-mvc-round-panel-set-content/Readme.md

   });
   ```

-You can use these approaches for all DevExpress MVC Extensions that suppors the `SetContent` or `SetNestedContent` method.
+You can use these approaches for every DevExpress MVC Extension that suppors the `SetContent` or `SetNestedContent` method.

 It is also possible to handle `Set{ElementName}TemplateContent` methods to define template content in the same way.